 Overly complex or cluttered photos will be difficult for the viewer to appreciate.
 Exclude any unnecessary elements and channel the viewer’s attention to your subject.
 That’s not to say that all photos must be simple images, but rather that it takes effort on behalf of the photographer to eliminate distractions and direct the attention to what counts!

-Matt reveals more tips in our upcoming Composition Course where students practice with several hands-on shooting exercises and receive instructor feedback.
+Matt reveals more tips in our upcoming Creative Junkyard Visit where students practice with several hands-on shooting exercises and receive instructor feedback.